jiangsheng/jiangsheng.github.io/docs/games/frontmission/index.rst

 =================
 each pilot has a max skill slot value. if the current skills is less than the max skill slot and the hero has more fight exp than the pilot's requirement to get a skill in the category, a new skill will be offered when gain a level.
 The order of choosing skill is Short>Long>Melee.
 Tanks do not have skill designed for them.

 Skill upgrades randomly when activated, so colosseum is not just a place to fight for money.
-After getting a new skill, switch to a pair of PIZ3, F-1 TONFAR or SIEGE (you onlu care about skill not damage) and fight your clone in vs fights.
-Lv1 skills suck (e.g. lv1 dual and guide cut your accuracy in half) but lv 4 takes too much time so not worth trying in colosseum. you can exit clone fights at level 3.
+After getting a new skill, switch to a pair of PIZ3, F-1 TONFAR or SIEGE (you only care about skill activation, not damage) and fight your clone in vs fights.
+Lv1 skills suck (e.g. lv1 dual and guide cut your accuracy in half) but lv 4 takes too much time so not worth trying in colosseum. you can exit clone fights at skill level 3.

 -----
 short